mikeperry-tor/acwiki/Survival-Guides/Bridgestrap-Survival-Guide.md

 1. Log into polyanthum.
 2. Change to the bridgestrap user by running `sudo -u bridgestrap -s`.
 3. (Re)start the bridgestrap process via its systemd script: `systemctl --user [start|stop|status] bridgestrap`.
+4. Take a look at bridgestrap's log file at /home/bridgestrap/logs/bridgestrap.log to make sure that the service (re)started successfully.